buffaloj/EulerianFluidSim/README.md

 The sim runs on windows with Winforms, crossplatform with .NetMaui, and in a browser with Blazor.

 # Performance
-The sim runs on all platforms purely on the CPU and the simulations is fairly intensive.
+The sim runs on all platforms purely on the CPU and the simulation is fairly intensive.
 The resulting per-platform framerate mainly depends on how long it takes to flip snapshots to the screen.

 Winforms offers the best framerate overall.